rault/rails-backbone-example/README.md

 end
 ```

-With the *belongs_to* relationships in place we can now do something like this while in the rails console:
+With the *belongs_to* relationships in place you can now do something like this while in the rails console:

 > o = Order.first